bogutski/express-react-cart/README.md

 ```

 ###Routing
-Aslo rap component to `withRouter`
+Also wrap component to `withRouter`

 ```javascript
 this.props.history.push('/destination');